Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Do you love the idea of helping people heal but think you’d prefer a working environment with a slightly less frenetic pace than your average hospital emergency room?
 If this sounds like you, a career as a physical therapist assistant (PTA) could be right up your alley.
 As a PTA, you’ll get the chance to help people overcome challenges every day and watch your hard work translate directly to improving patients’ quality of life.

 This career guide will teach you everything you need to know about becoming a physical therapist assistant, including the educational requirements, certifications, day-to-day duties, and how long it generally takes to launch your new career as a PTA.

 Not sure if becoming a physical therapist assistant is right for you?
-Click here to see the rest of the careers featured on our list of the 16 best entry-level medical jobs.
+Click here to see our full list of the best entry-level medical jobs.

 Physical Therapist Assistant Definition